-Sanders joins the Knights following seven seasons with the Little Rock Trojans baseball team in Little Rock, Arkansas, first as an assistant coach from 2018 through the 2022 seasons before he was promoted to the program’s associate head coach in the summer of 2022.
+Sanders joined the Knights following seven seasons with the Little Rock Trojans baseball team in Little Rock, Arkansas, first as an assistant coach from 2018 through the 2022 seasons before he was promoted to the program’s associate head coach in the summer of 2022.

 Little Rock boasted five players with at least 10 doubles in 2024, led by Nico Baumbach’s 22, and three players who eclipsed 100 total bases, led again by Baumbach (120).